qasim-ali0/qasim-ali0.github.io/_projects/world_model_crl.md

 ## Problem Statement

-**Research Question:** Can autonomous agents learn useful representations from abundant but imperfect data, and transfer these representations to solve complex decision-making tasks?
+> *How can autonomous agents learn meaningful decision-making policies from abundant but imperfect data?*

 Many AI domains face a critical **data scarcity challenge**.
 Unlike natural language processing or computer vision—which benefit from massive internet datasets—robotics and decision-making domains often lack large, diverse, high-quality datasets.
 Collecting expert demonstrations for long-horizon tasks (requiring multiple stages of planning and acting) is **expensive and time-consuming**.